joshHug/LeidenITP/labs/lab6.md

 Starting this week, we're saying goodbye to CodingBat.
 From now on, we'll be using PyCharm to write and test all of our code.

+In this lab, we'll be using and combining all of the techniques and syntax we've seen from labs 1 through 5.

 ### Installing Anaconda

 To be better prepared for future exercise we need more than the standard python library that was included with the PyCharm installation.
 While it is possible to install extra libraries one at the time, it is easier to install the most common libraries all at once with a new python environment.
 We will do this by installing [anaconda](https://www.anaconda.com/download).
 Go to the page, scrolldown, choose your operating system and download anaconda.
 After downloading, run the installer and follow the instructions.